muhammetkucuk/installOpenCV/README.md

-Installs OpenCV 3.4.2 with Contrib Library
+Installs OpenCV 3.4.3 with Contrib Library
 With QT
-Without Cuda
-run command: sudo ./installOpenCV.sh
+With Cuda - no cuda opencvcodecs for CUDA 10 run command: sudo ./installOpenCV.sh